bibliography

 Nationality: United States

-Roger Ebert is the film critic for the Chicago Sun-Times, but he is of course much more famous for his decades of movie reviews on television.
+Roger Ebert was the film critic for the Chicago Sun-Times for decades, but he was of course much more famous for his movie reviews on television.
 In 1978, Ebert was paired with his cross-town rival Gene Siskel, film critic for the Chicago Tribune, for a weekly movie review show on PBS, Sneak Previews.
 A concept never before tried on television, it quickly clicked with audiences, and it helped that Siskel and Ebert often disagreed.
 There was mutual respect, but the two men said they simply did not like each other enough to ever become friends.
 After four years, it was clear there was money to be made off their peculiar chemistry, so Siskel and Ebert left PBS and syndicated their show, first as At the Movies, later as Siskel and Ebert & the Movies, then as just plain Siskel & Ebert.

 In his years opposite Siskel, Ebert was often called "the fat one", distinguishing him from "the bald one", Ebert.
-Siskel has since died, and thanks to both an improved diet and a recurring cancer, Ebert has reduced his corpulence.
-After Siskel's passing, the program was renamed Roger Ebert & the Movies, with Ebert reviewing movies alone, then sharing the screen with a series of "one-week stands" auditioning for the co-host's chair.
+After Siskel's death, and thanks to both an improved diet and a recurring cancer, Ebert reduced his corpulence and the program was renamed Roger Ebert & the Movies, with Ebert reviewing movies alone, then sharing the screen with a series of "one-week stands" auditioning for the co-host's chair.
 The job eventually went to Richard Roeper, another writer at Ebert's Chicago Sun-Times, and the show was renamed Ebert & Roeper.

 He was 23 when he was hired by the Sun-Times in 1966, and six months later he began reviewing films for the paper.
-He says the job came to him without warning; the paper's previous movie critic retired, and Ebert was already known as the office movie buff.
+He said that the job came to him without warning; the paper's previous movie critic retired, and Ebert was already known as the office movie buff.
 By the mid-1990s, Ebert said he believed he was the longest-running critic at any American daily newspaper.
-He has written more than a dozen books about movies, and some 5,500 movie reviews.
+He wrote more than a dozen books about movies, and several thousand movie reviews.
 He won the Pulitzer Prize for criticism in 1975, and for the rest of his life he discreetly made sure the Prize was always mentioned near the top of any interview or biography.

-Audiences might not suspect it from his schlumpy small-screen persona and his quick thumb-up or thumb-down TV reviews, but Ebert really is a very good writer.
-Whether he likes a movie or hates it, his written reviews in the Sun-Times are usually crisp, clever, and enlightening, and among his many books, The Great Movies and The Great Movies II are infectious fun for even casual movie fans.
+Audiences might not suspect it from his schlumpy small-screen persona and his quick thumb-up or thumb-down TV reviews, but Ebert really was a very good writer.
+Whether he liked a movie or hated it, his written reviews in the Sun-Times were usually crisp, clever, and enlightening, and among his many books, The Great Movies and The Great Movies II are infectious fun for even casual movie fans.

 With mammary maven Russ Meyer, Ebert co-wrote the 1970 film Beyond the Valley of the Dolls, a campy X-rated film that is more a satire of Valley of the Dolls than a sequel.
 Ebert himself described it as "pure cinema, combining shameless melodrama, highly charged images of violence, sledge-hammer editing and musical overkill."
 Most audiences describe it as hilarious camp, although Sex Pistol Johnny Rotten once said he loved the movie because it was so true to life.

-He dated Oprah Winfrey long before she was nationally famous, and married another strong black woman, attorney Chaz Hammelsmith Ebert.
-He still enjoys science fiction, and has an active hand in maintaining his website.
-Since 1999, he has overseen an annual Overlooked Film Festival, held in a beautifully restored movie palace in Champaign.
-He has publicly feuded with film writer-director Vincent Gallo, who responded to a bad review for The Brown Bunny by announcing he had placed a cancer curse on Ebert's colon.
+He dated Oprah Winfrey long before she was nationally famous, and married another strong black woman, attorney Chaz Hammelsmith Ebert, who co-produced the last incarnation of At the Movies.
+From 1999 until his death, Ebert oversaw an annual Overlooked Film Festival, held in a beautifully restored movie palace in Champaign.
+He publicly feuded with film writer-director Vincent Gallo, who responded to a bad review for The Brown Bunny by announcing he had placed a cancer curse on Ebert's colon.

-Ebert officially left Ebert & Roeper in 2008, but he hadn't been seen on the show for several years, as his battles against cancer have left him nearly unable to speak.
+Ebert officially left Ebert & Roeper in 2008, but he hadn't been seen on the show for several years, due to his recurring battles against cancer.
 A malignant tumor on his thyroid gland was surgically removed in 2002, and in 2003 cancer was cut from his salivary gland, leaving Ebert's face lopsided.
 In 2006 he underwent emergency surgery to remove another cancerous growth on his salivary gland, and then endured two follow-up surgeries to repair burst blood vessels.
 In January 2008 he underwent another series of surgeries, but no further details were announced.
+After about 2008 he was unable to eat or drink, and received nourishment intravenously.
+On his website, he continued sharing his literate observations on movies, life, politics, and philosophy, until his death in 2013.

 Girlfriend: Oprah Winfrey (dated in 1970s)